 Creating video content for your business doesn’t have to be a pain.
 In fact, it can be a fun, creative contest.
 Likewise, you don’t have to break the bank.
 I know you’re probably thinking that making videos is expensive.
 That was true in the past but nowadays, there are a lot of great options for creating professional quality videos that won’t break the bank.

-If you’ve sorted out all of the above and you’re interested in getting started.
-Check out Promo (the company I work for) and see just how easy and awesome creating videos for your business can be.
+If you’ve sorted out all of the above and you’re interested in getting started in creating and implementing a video marketing strategy, check out Promo (the company I work for) and see just how easy and awesome creating videos for your business can be.